Top of the page

 Simple laser vein treatment is used to treat tiny varicose veins and spider veins that are just under the skin's surface.
 A laser is a focused beam of light.
 This type of laser is aimed at the outside of your skin.
 This treatment uses the heat of the laser to scar and close varicose veins.

 Spider veins are a form of varicose veins.
-They look like thin, bluish webs.
+They look like thin lines on the skin, like spider webs.

 The procedure is usually done at your doctor's office.
 You will probably have to wear some kind of eye protection.

 The laser is aimed at an affected vein.
 The laser light goes through the skin to treat the vein.
 You won't have any cuts, but the heat from the laser may cause some discomfort.

 The laser causes scar tissue that closes the vein.
 After it is closed, a vein loses its source of blood.
 In time, the vein is harder to see.

 A session takes 15 to 20 minutes.
 You might have more than one laser session.
 You might have another session in a few weeks.

 You will be able to go back to your daily routine right away.
 You may have a few bruises along the length of the treated vein.
 Your doctor may put a bandage on the area.
 You also may have redness or swelling in your legs for a few days.

 Your doctor will tell you if compression stockings will be helpful for you.

 After laser treatment, avoid exposing your legs to the sun for as long as your doctor recommends.
 This may be for about 2 weeks.